 Soviet Premier Nikita Khrushchev and Vice President Richard Nixon at the Kitchen Debate.

-Soviet premier Josef Stalin had said “Everyone imposes his own system as far as his army can reach.”
+Soviet premier Joseph Stalin had said “Everyone imposes his own system as far as his army can reach.”
 When the Soviet Army marched across Eastern Europe at the end of World War II, Stalin’s dream of growing communism became real.
 When the war ended, the Soviets set up communist governments in the puppet states of the Eastern Bloc.
-Like the American military, which stayed in West Germany, Great Britain, and Italy, Soviet soldiers stayed on in East Germany and the Warsaw Pact states of the East.
-Soviets there did not mean that the people of the Eastern Bloc were happy.
+Like the American army, which stayed in West Germany, Soviet soldiers stayed in East Germany and the Warsaw Pact countries of the East.
+But having Soviet soldiers and communism in their countries did not make the people of the Eastern Bloc happy.

-The Hungarian Uprising of 1956 was a nationwide revolt against the government of Hungary and the laws the Soviet Union made them follow.
-It was the first major attack on Soviet control since the Red Army drove Nazi Germany from Hungary at the end of World War II.
+The Hungarian Uprising of 1956 was a revolt against the government of Hungary and the laws the Soviet Union made them follow.
+It was the first major attack on Soviet control since the Red Army drove the Germans out of Hungary at the end of World War II.

-The revolt began as a student protest, which attracted thousands who marched through central Budapest to the capitol building.
-When some of the students entered the radio building to try to broadcast the student’s ideas for change, the State Security Police (ÁVH) attacked them.
-One student was killed and as the news of the shooting quickly spread, violence broke out throughout the capital.
+The revolt began as a protest by thousands of students who marched through the capital city of Budapest.
+When some of the students entered the radio building to try to broadcast the student’s ideas for change, the government police attacked them.
+One student was killed.
+As the news of what had happened spread, violence broke out throughout the country.

 Primary Source: Photograph